Come (Back) Together!

 Come Apart in Jesus’ Name

-Some years ago, for whatever reasons, the unity of the church became less important, as if the focus on Jesus was sufficient on its own merits to reach the world for Him.
+Some years ago, for whatever reasons, the unity of the church became less important, as if the focus on Jesus was insufficient on its own merits to reach the world for Him.
 When older worshipers pushed back against the “reforms” and musical forms of their children and grandchildren, churches allowed music to become a dividing force.

 - A theology of appeasement cast a deceptive light on the worship service and on the music of worship.